 I dropped the papers to the carriage floor and pressed my hand to my mouth, worried I might be sick.
-That cartoon was an abomination.
-The worst sort of depiction of what John and Henry and I shared that I could imagine.
+That cartoon was an abomination, the worst sort of depiction of what I shared with the men that I could imagine.
 And unless John did what they asked, it would no doubt be spread all over London.

 Force Addington out.

 By Addington, they must have meant Lord Addington, the first Viscount of Sidmoth, and our current Prime Minister.
 From everything I knew, he already had one foot halfway out the door.
 His policies on the war with France were wildly unpopular, and as his star faded, William Pitt the Younger’s began to rise again.

 Was that who our blackmailer wanted in his place as Prime Minister?
 Why?
 I supposed that answer depended on who our blackmailer was.
 If it was Napoleon, was Pitt an agent of our enemy?
 If it was the King, was his loyalty to the crown firmly established?

 The caricature had landed face up, and it sat on the floor at my feet as if mocking me.
 Before I could think better of it, I reached down and tore it to pieces.

 My chest heaved as I sucked in angry, ragged breaths.
 I had been a victim long enough.
 Last night, I learned how it felt to finally fight back, and I would be damned if I ever let them take that power away from me again.